 If you do not complete your registered qualification by the stated end date you may be able to apply for an extension which will incur additional fees.

 Qualification content and how it is assessed

-The majority of credit in this diploma (20 credits) is included in the six mandatory units.
+The majority of credit in this diploma (18 credits) is included in the four mandatory units.

-For the final mandatory unit - Communicate in a business environment - you will need to show how you select and use different styles of communication in order to communicate effectively, whether in writing or verbally.
+The first mandatory unit, Communicate in a Business Environment, will need you to show how you select and use different styles of communication in order to communicate effectively, whether in writing or verbally.
 You will need to demonstrate how you plan communications, how you communicate in a wide range of situations and how you identify ways of developing your communication skills.